-In addition to the notices described above, the Corporation in the Disclosure Agreement has agreed to provide a notice to the MSRB regarding the making of a Mortgage Loan with the proceeds of the 2020 Series H Bonds in substitution for the Development described under "PLAN OF FINANCING-2020 Series H Mortgage Loans."
-The Corporation has agreed in the Disclosure Agreement to provide such notice to the MSRB on or before the date of the making of such substitution and to include in such notice information regarding such substitute Development and Mortgage Loan substantially similar to the information regarding other Developments contained under such heading.
-Because such notices are not required to be provided under Rule 15c2-12, failure to comply with this provision of the Disclosure Agreement will not constitute a failure to comply with an undertaking in a written agreement specified in paragraph (b)(5)(i) of Rule 15c2-12.
+In addition to the notices described above, the Corporation in the 2020 Disclosure Agreement has agreed to provide a notice to the MSRB regarding the making of a Mortgage Loan with the proceeds of the 2020 Series A Bonds in substitution for any of the Developments described under "PLAN OF FINANCING-2020 Series A Mortgage Loans."
+The Corporation has agreed in the 2020 Disclosure Agreement to provide such notice to the MSRB on or before the date of the making of such substitution and to include in such notice information regarding such substitute Development and Mortgage Loan substantially similar to the information regarding other Developments contained under such heading.
+Because such notices are not required to be provided under Rule 15c2-12, failure to comply with this provision of the 2020 Disclosure Agreement will not constitute a failure to comply with an undertaking in a written agreement specified in paragraph (b)(5)(i) of Rule 15c2-12.

-If any party to the Disclosure Agreement fails to comply with any provisions thereof, then the other party to the Disclosure Agreement and, as a direct or third party beneficiary, as the case may be, any holder of the 2020 Series H Bonds may enforce, for the equal benefit and protection of all holders similarly situated, by mandamus or other suit or proceeding at law or in equity, the Disclosure Agreement against such party and any of its officers, agents and employees, and may compel such party or any such officers, agents or employees to perform and carry out their duties thereunder; provided that the sole and exclusive remedy for breach or default under the Disclosure Agreement to provide the continuing disclosure described above is an action to compel specific performance of the undertakings contained therein, and no person or entity may recover monetary damages thereunder under any circumstances; provided, however, that the rights of any holder of 2020 Series H Bonds to challenge the adequacy of the information provided by the Corporation are conditioned upon the provisions of the General Resolution with respect to the enforcement of remedies of holders of the 2020 Series H Bonds upon the occurrence of an Event of Default described in the General Resolution.
-A breach or default under the Disclosure Agreement shall not constitute an Event of Default under the General Resolution.
-In addition, if all or any part of Rule 15c2-12 ceases to be in effect for any reason, then the information required to be provided under the Disclosure Agreement, insofar as the provisions of Rule 15c2-12 no longer in effect required the provision of such information, shall no longer be required to be provided.
-Beneficial Owners of the 2020 Series H Bonds are third-party beneficiaries of the Disclosure Agreement and, as such, are deemed to be holders of the 2020 Series H Bonds for the purposes of exercising remedies.
+If any party to a Disclosure Agreement fails to comply with any provisions thereof, then the other party to such Disclosure Agreement and, as a direct or third party beneficiary, as the case may be, any holder of the 2020 Bonds or the 2016 Series C-2 Bonds, as applicable, may enforce, for the equal benefit and protection of all holders similarly situated, by mandamus or other suit or proceeding at law or in equity, such Disclosure Agreement against such party and any of its officers, agents and employees, and may compel such party or any such officers, agents or employees to perform and carry out their duties thereunder; provided that the sole and exclusive remedy for breach or default under such Disclosure Agreement to provide the continuing disclosure described above is an action to compel specific performance of the undertakings contained therein, and no person or entity may recover monetary damages thereunder under any circumstances; provided, however, that the rights of any holder of 2020 Bonds or 2016 Series C-2 Bonds to challenge the adequacy of the information provided by the Corporation are conditioned upon the provisions of the General Resolution with respect to the enforcement of remedies of holders of the 2020 Bonds or the 2016 Series C-2 Bonds upon the occurrence of an Event of Default described in the General Resolution.
+A breach or default under a Disclosure Agreement shall not constitute an Event of Default under the General Resolution.
+In addition, if all or any part of Rule 15c2-12 ceases to be in effect for any reason, then the information required to be provided under a Disclosure Agreement, insofar as the provisions of Rule 15c2-12 no longer in effect required the provision of such information, shall no longer be required to be provided.
+Beneficial Owners of the 2020 Bonds and the 2016 Series C-2 Bonds are third-party beneficiaries of the applicable Disclosure Agreement and, as such, are deemed to be holders of the 2020 Bonds or the 2016 Series C-2 Bonds, as applicable, for the purposes of exercising remedies.